LeanQ/palindromes/README.md

 Test use:

->bash palindromes.sh motif_instances.txt
+>$bash palindromes.sh motif_instances.txt

-Palindromic index for motif_instances.txt: 0.527083
+>Palindromic index for motif_instances.txt: 0.527083

 If you use this software please cite: